Professor-Emanuel/battel-game-Cpp/README.md

 # battel-game-Cpp
-simple text based game, using classes to create players and attack once each other.
+simple text based game, using classes to create players and attack each other, only one time.